 - Stay home if you are sick.

-- If you have any COVID-19 symptoms, no matter how mild, get tested and inform the school.
+- If you have any COVID-19 symptoms, no matter how mild, seek medical advice and get tested if advised to do so.

 - Stay 1.5 metres away from other people – think two big steps.